-Valley Of Flowers
+Valley Of Flowers - Heaven on Earth

-Valley of Flowers
+About Valley of Flowers

 The region of Valley of Flowers is rich in varied flora and fauna.
-The valley of flowers was declared as the National Park of India in the year 1982 and it is now a world heritage site.
+The valley of flowers was declared as the National Park of India in the year 1982 and it is now a UNESCO world heritage site.
 The virgin beauty of this mystical valley has always lured botanists, nature lovers and adventure lovers.

 The Valley of Flowers National park remains open for visitors from 1st June to 31st October.

 The best time to visit Valley of Flowers is during July, August and September.

 Valley of Flower Seasons

 - In May: The Valley of flowers becomes accessible in the last week of May when snow starts melting.
 In the month of May you will see a lot of snow but very less number of flowers.
 Advantage in visiting in May is that there will be no to less rain as the rainy season starts in the last week of June.

 - In June: This month is flooded by a lot of pilgrims for Shri Hemkund Sahib, resulting in high cost of Food, Stay and transport facility.
 Also the availability of rooms gets affected.
 But, still certain specific flowers can be seen in this month.
 Also you can enjoy watching huge and beautiful glaciers, waterfalls in the valley of flowers.
 The biggest benefit in visiting in this month is that there will be very less to no rain.
 (Rain triggers landslide in this area and your plan may be affected).
 Rainy season starts only in June end or in first week of July.